Rare Beauty’s First Fragrance Is Here — & I’m Obsessed

 shop 5 products

-At $75 for a 1.7 fluid ounce bottle, Rare is actually one of the more affordable scents in the prestige scent space.
+At $135 for a 50mL bottle, Rare is actually one of the more affordable scents in the prestige scent space.
 It’s a really elevated take on gourmands, and one that I personally haven’t stopped wearing ever since receiving it.
 Because it has such a warm, almost skin-like quality, it doesn’t feel seasonal or trend-focused; rather, it feels at once modern yet timeless – and that’s rare.

 AdvertisementADVERTISEMENT